tyloch/clearwater-juju/charms/precise/clearwater-bono/README.md

 Project Clearwater is an open-source IMS core, developed by [Metaswitch Networks](http://www.metaswitch.com) and released under the [GNU GPLv3](http://www.projectclearwater.org/download/license/).
 You can find more information about it on [our website](http://www.projectclearwater.org/) or [our documentation site](https://clearwater.readthedocs.org).

 Clearwater source code and issue list can be found at https://github.com/Metaswitch/.
+Bono's source code can be found at https://github.com/Metaswitch/sprout/.

 If you have problems when using Project Clearwater, read [our troubleshooting documentation](http://clearwater.readthedocs.org/en/latest/Troubleshooting_and_Recovery/index.html) for help, or see [our support page](http://clearwater.readthedocs.org/en/latest/Support/index.html) to find out how to ask mailing list questions or raise issues.